flux dump [OPTIONS] OUTFILE

 List keys on stderr as they are dumped instead of a periodic count of dumped keys.

 Don't show periodic count of dumped keys on stderr.

 Generate snapshot from the latest checkpoint written to the content backing store, instead of from the current KVS root.

 Bypass the broker content cache and interact directly with the backing store.
 This may be slightly faster, depending on how frequently the same content blobs are referenced by multiple keys.

-flux-dump generates the archive by interacting directly with the
+Since flux dump generates the archive by interacting directly with

-content store, the --checkpoint option may be used to dump the most recent
+--checkpoint option may be used to dump the

 Only regular values and symbolic links are dumped to the archive.
 Directories are not dumped as independent objects, so empty directories are omitted from the archive.